enokaeru/navigation/README.md

 ### Instructions
 Follow Section 4  in `Navigation.ipynb` to get started with training agent!
-The code could save weight and model to 'checkout.pth'.
+The code could save weight and model to 'model.pt'.

 ### Reference